M.S.

 • Statistics: MAT 220 or PSY 207, 4cr

-Students who enroll at Sage in the 3+2 Bachelor leading to the MS in Occupational Therapy program are guaranteed acceptance to the graduate level of the OT Program in the fourth year of study, providing they maintain the following academic requirements in the first three years:
+Students who enroll in the 3+2 bachelor's degree leading to the MS in Occupational Therapy program are guaranteed acceptance to the OT program for the fourth year of study (OTH graduate courses), providing they maintain the following academic requirements in the first three years:

 • Earn minimum grade of “C” or higher (2.000) in each of the OT Program prerequisite courses